ga-wdi-exercises/pinspiration/readme.md

   6. Views
   7. Deployment

-# Pairing Up
+## Pairing Up

-For this week's lab, you will be pairing up with somebody who is at an equal Rails comfort level as you.
-Which level are you at?
+For this week's lab, you will be pair programming.
+Read [this short article](http://codergeneral.com/strategies-for-effective-pair-programming/) about strategies and rational for pair programming.

-- **Level 1:** "I understand Rails basics but had trouble applying them to Scribblr."
-- **Level 2:** "My Scribblr is fully functional but I struggle with Rails' advanced features."
-- **Level 3:** "I am very comfortable with Rails and have worked on most of the bonuses this week."

-You and your partner should aim to implement all the features listed at and below your level.
-So if you are in a Level 1 pair, your goal should be to complete all of the bulletpoints under "Level 1".
-If you are in a Level 2 pair, shoot to implement all of the features listed under Level 2 **and** Level 1.
-Level 3 pairs -- **everything**!

-## Level 1
+## Spec

+As always, we build our application iteratively.
+You and your partner should implement all the features of a level before implementing features of the next.
+Spend some time planning your approach to a feature before launching into it.
+Take advantage of the whiteboards -- they're _everywhere_.

+### Bronze

 Implement two models...
   1. Pin